ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+sed upon, in their sales and purchases,
- the Code of Iowa the fol­
+we copy from the Code of Iowa the fol­
 lowing list of articles, a bushel of which
 means the amount of weights herein spe­
 cified